flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 ## Overview

 `ht_api` is the backend API component of the **Headlines Toolkit (HT)** project.
-Built with Dart Frog, it serves data and functionality to the corresponding HT Flutter mobile application and Flutter web dashboard.
-Currently, its primary focus is managing country-related data via the `ht_countries_client` package.
+Built with Dart Frog, it serves data and functionality to the corresponding HT Flutter mobile application and web dashboard.

 ## Features